wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2016-7-05 - Checkpoints now make a .done file to prevent accidental results overwriting.
+Updated job_stream binary to be able to specify checkpoints and to have a slightly improved interface.
+Python version to 0.1.18.
 * 2016-6-28 - Added job_stream binary to stop users from needing to know how to use mpirun, and more importantly, to open the way for uses like maxCpu or flagging other resources.